brimdata/zed/beacon/README.md

 > TBD

+The zng data lake (ZDL) provides a flexible and powerful foundation for security analytics.
+In addition to the zeek- and suricata-specific UX in the brim app, ZDL can be used to analyze security aspects of network and endpoint data along with cloud telemetry data to provide insights into beaconing, dns infiltration, and other related security concepts.

+The data here is simply stored as zng (or zst columnar) files or cloud objects, in accordance with the zdl data naming conventions.

-Streaming model... lots of joins can be done in parallel using `zar map` and ... no need to loop through tables and do mongo lookups on each search key.
+Streaming model... lots of joins can be done in parallel using `zdl map` projection and ... no need to loop through tables and do mongo lookups on each search key.
 Instead we think in terms of dataflow and map-reduce style aggregations and analytics.